microvm/microvm-refimpl2/README.md

 To download all dependencies from the Maven central repository, invoke `sbt update`.

-To generate the Mu IR parser from its Antlr grammar, invoke `sbt antlr4:antlr4Generate`.
-The generated sources will be in `target/scala-2.11/src_managed`.
-Make sure your IDE can see those generated sources.

 To compile, invoke `sbt compile` or do this in your favourite IDE.
+This will also generate the Mu IR parser from the Antlr grammar.
+The generated sources will be in the `target/scala-2.11/src_managed` directory.

 To generate an Eclipse project, install the [sbt-eclipse plugin](https://github.com/typesafehub/sbteclipse) and invoke `sbt eclipse`.
+By default, it should automatically put the managed source directory to the source paths, too.

 IntelliJ IDEA has plugins for Scala and SBT.
 Make sure you don't commit `.idea` or generated project files into the repository.